mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 The preceding documentation explains how to create pages/children from the contents of subdirectories at the same time as the parent node is being created from a row in the input CSV.

-The following documentation applies to creating pages/children from the contents of subdirectories *if the parent node already exists*.
+The documentation in this section applies to creating pages/children from the contents of subdirectories *if the parent node already exists*.
 A use case for doing this is replacing the PDF attached to a Digital Document node with individual page nodes.
 Another situation where this method is useful is adding additional children to an existing Paged Content or Compound node.

 In general, the configuration settings and input data structures described above apply in this situation, except for one difference in the configuration file and one difference in the input CSV: